 4. Mulberry Fruit Extract

 There are 2 types of mulberry – black and white.
 Plexus Slim uses white mulberry (Morus alba).
 Some evidence shows mulberry can reduce blood sugar levels in people with type II diabetes.
 Some studies use 1000 mg to 5000 mg a day to achieve this effect.
 Mulberry is also an antioxidant.
-Some evidence suggest it reduces free radical damage to insulin producing beta cells in the pancreas.
+Some evidence suggests it reduces free radical damage to insulin producing beta cells in the pancreas.

 Because it's a food, mulberry likely has many active compounds which probably have multiple effects other than just blood sugar lowering.